Table of Contents

 Section 1.
 Immediate Past President.
 The Immediate Past President shall serve in an advisory capacity and shall have voting privilege.
 In the absence of the secretary, she shall assume the duties and responsibilities of the Recording Secretary at meetings.

 Section 2.
 President.
-The President shall preside at all meetings of the HIUHBWA— the Board of Directors, the Executive Board, the Representative Board and the General Membership Meeting.
+The President shall preside at all meetings of the HIUHBWA— the Board of Directors, the Executive Board and the General Membership Meeting.

 - The President shall appoint chairs for all special committees except the Nominating and Resolution Committees.
 She shall serve as an ex-officio member of all committees except the Nominating Committee.

 - The President shall sign, together with the Treasurer, any legal papers of HIUHBWA authorized by the Board of Directors.